Leslie Thompkins: Fictional character biography

-After the events of Batman: Battle for the Cowl, Leslie Thompkins has once again set up shop in Gotham, attempting to start over and continue to help unfortunates.
-She gained the Cavalier as her bodyguard and has, along with Barbara Gordon, begun helping a former associate of the Teen Titans named Wendy Harris deal with the loss of the use of her legs.
+After the events of Batman: Battle for the Cowl, Leslie Thompkins has once again set up shop in Gotham, attempting to start over.
+Cavalier, an enemy of Batman, briefly works as her bodyguard.
 Leslie has been welcomed back warmly by Alfred and Dick Grayson.
 Tim Drake, however, maintains a frosty attitude towards her due to her actions regarding Stephanie.

 The New 52

 In 2011, The New 52 rebooted the DC universe.
 Leslie Thompkins appears, younger than she is usually depicted, in Red Hood and the Outlaws.
 She is featured in Jason Todd's flashbacks as Red Hood: she took him in at her clinic in Gotham City after he was injured due to fall, while he attempted a robbery.